awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 ### Available isolation levels for writer instances<a name="AuroraMySQL.Reference.IsolationLevels.writer"></a>

- You can use the isolation levels `REPEATABLE READ`, `READ COMMITTED`, `READ UNCOMMITTED`, and `SERIALIZABLE` on the primary instance of an Aurora MySQL single\-master cluster, or any DB instance in an Aurora MySQL multi\-master cluster\.
+ You can use the isolation levels `REPEATABLE READ`, `READ COMMITTED`, `READ UNCOMMITTED`, and `SERIALIZABLE` on the primary instance of an Aurora MySQL single\-master cluster\.
+You can use the isolation levels `REPEATABLE READ`, `READ COMMITTED`, and `READ UNCOMMITTED` on any DB instance in an Aurora MySQL multi\-master cluster\.
 These isolation levels work the same in Aurora MySQL as in RDS for MySQL\.

 ### REPEATABLE READ isolation level for reader instances<a name="AuroraMySQL.Reference.IsolationLevels.reader"></a>